kaiomurz/mlflow-framework/README.md

 The framework is modular because to add another method type, all the data scientist has to do is add
 - the relevant cleaning, feature extraction, and training functions to the relevant files,
 - their details to the `Specs.yaml` file, and
-- add the necessary import statements to the  `train.py` file.
+- add the necessary import statements.

 #### _Example use and Current status_
 The project is under development and in its current state represents the framework customised for a specific task: to find the best temperature forecasting model for a given dataset.
 I've picked this task because it's one that can be approached using various methods: